 Title page

 Write the title of the article concisely in Portuguese and English.
-Write the authors' full names with their affiliations (Institution, Faculty and Department, City, State and Country), the ORCID and e-mail.
+Write the authors' full names with their affiliations (Institution, Faculty and Department, City, State and Country), the authors' ORCID registration numbers and email addresses.
 Also inform the name, address and telephone number of the corresponding author.
 Potential conflicts of interest and funding sources must be declared.
 Declare potential conflicts of interest and sources of funding.
 Please list up to eight authors and specify their contribution to the study.
 Authors are researchers who contributed substantially to the conception and design and/or data analysis and interpretation, drafted the manuscript or reviewed it critically for intellectual content, and approved the final manuscript.

-(only for Original Article, Special Article, Review Article, and Case Report)
+Abstract in English and Portuguese (only for Original Article, Special Article, Review Article, and Case Report)

 The abstracts of Original Articles should contain Introduction, Method, Results, and Conclusions.
 The abstracts should explain the study's main findings without the need to resort to the main text.
 Write an abstract in English containing the following sections: Introduction, Methods, Results, and Conclusions.
 This abstract should be a faithful translation of the Portuguese abstract.
 For Review Articles and Case Reports, write unstructured abstracts in English and Portuguese.
 Abstracts should not exceed 250 words.